kapawlak/temp_lab_host/Courses/6/CL/xlab0.md

 :::Exercise (|1 Point)
 **Challenge Question**
-1. Roughly measure the length of the inside your microwave in cm.
+If you did the experiment yourself, measure the length of the inside of your microwave.
+If not, the microwave I used measures to be $(36 \pm 2)\text{ cm}$
-2. Is it close to a multiple of $d$?
+1. Is it close to a multiple of $d$?
-3. Give an argument as to why microwaves typically come in only a few standard sizes.
+2. Give an argument as to why microwaves typically come in only a few standard sizes.
-4. What do you think the function of the mesh on the viewing screen of your microwave is?
+3. What do you think the function of the mesh on the viewing screen of your microwave is?
 :::
 # Conclusion